 The current editor in WordPress hasn’t much changed over the years.
 Not anymore.
 WordPress is introducing: the new Block Editor.
-It will completely change the way you create content for your pages, posts, and soon just about everything else on your site.
+It will completely change the way you create content for your pages, posts, and soon just about everything else on your website.

 The current visual editor required a lot of use of shortcodes and HTML code to make things work.
 The goal of the new editor is to make this much easier.

 Say Hello to the New Editor

 When you open the new block editor for the first time, you’re probably looking for the familiar interface.
 That, however, is gone.
 With the new block editor, you now have a very clean writing environment with lots of space for your content.